andrepardini/GCP-BeeGFS/README.md

 # GCP-BeeGFS
-## Accelerating ML Data Loading with a BeeGFS Parallel Filesystem
+## Performance Benchmark: Accelerating ML Training with a BeeGFS Parallel Filesystem

 ## How to Deploy This Demo on Google Cloud